annlinros/Tip-Calculator/README.md

 # Tip-Calculator

+## Demo:
+Watch it live (hosted on Netlify) : https://tipsie.netlify.com

+## Description

-A simple calculator to calculate the amount of tip to be given in Restaurants and such. (using HTML,CSS & Vanilla JS)
+A simple calculator to calculate the amount of tip to be given in Restaurants and such.

+## Built with
+HTML, CSS, JavaScript